 Don’t adjust your screen, you have read that correctly.
 Growing happy, healthy tomatoes is possible, even without an outdoor plot of land.
-There are plenty of ways to grow tomatoes without a garden, and one of these four methods is sure to suit your individual space and needs.
+There are plenty of ways to grow tomatoes without a garden, and one of these five methods is sure to suit your individual space and needs.

 Garden-fresh tomatoes are so juicy and flavorful that they will ruin grocery-store tomatoes for you forever.
 The good news is that you can grow your own delicious garden tomatoes without a garden at all!
 These methods all take up very little space and will yield a huge harvest of tomatoes, no garden bed needed.